Top 5 This Week

 What does transportation cost in Nunavut?

 Extremely high — there are no roads connecting any Nunavut community to the southern highway network or to each other.
 Flights between Iqaluit and Ottawa (the primary southern hub) cost CAD $800–$1,500 return; inter-community flights within Nunavut cost CAD $500–$2,000+ depending on distance.
 Most employment packages include one return southern flight per year; teachers typically receive two.
-Gasoline in Iqaluit costs approximately CAD $2.50/litre (2026); in more remote communities, CAD $3.00–$4.00+/litre.
-Personal snowmobiles (the primary community transportation) cost CAD $12,000–$20,000+ for an Arctic-capable model, with CAD $3,000–$5,000/year in fuel and maintenance for active use.
+Gasoline in Iqaluit runs roughly CAD $1.75–$2.00/litre (2026), set by a private vendor; the Government of Nunavut regulates a single retail price of about CAD $1.74/litre across all other communities.
+Personal snowmobiles, the main local transport, cost CAD $12,000–$20,000+ for an Arctic-capable model, with CAD $3,000–$5,000/year in fuel and upkeep for active use.

 Is Nunavut financially worthwhile for non-Inuit professionals?